djlint/djLint/docs/src/docs/linter.md

 `Void tags are self closing by nature and must end with ">", not "/>"`

-In the HTML living standard the trailing slash on a void element has no meaning — the parser ignores it — so writing `<br />` implies XML-style self-closing behavior HTML does not have and can mislead readers into adding slashes to non-void tags, where a stray / is silently dropped and masks unclosed-tag bugs.
+In the HTML living standard the trailing slash on a void element has no meaning (the parser ignores it), so writing `<br />` implies XML-style self-closing behavior HTML does not have and can mislead readers into adding slashes to non-void tags, where a stray / is silently dropped and masks unclosed-tag bugs.
 This rule enforces plain > endings on void elements.

 Off by default; enable with `--include=H018`.
-Mutually exclusive with H017 — enable only one of the two conventions.
+Mutually exclusive with H017; enable only one of the two conventions.
 SVG `<path />` is exempt, since SVG is XML and requires the slash.

 Don't: